David Southall: General Medical Council Investigations

 In September 2011 the GMC dropped its last remaining case against Southall involving the issue of the special case files raised by the campaigning group MAMA and Attorney General in 2007.
 Southall stated that this final closure of the GMC case in September 2011 was a "victory over an orchestrated and dangerous campaign which has waged war over 16 years against my work in trying to protect children from life threatening abuse".
-He is continued to request that the GMC apologise for its misguided approach to his work and for breaching his right to a fair trial within a reasonable time.
+He continued to request that the GMC apologise for its misguided approach to his work and for breaching his right to a fair trial within a reasonable time.

 Work since 2011

 In 2011 Southall gave the annual David Harvey Lecture at the UK Neonatal Update at Imperial College London.

 Southall was editor of a textbook, International Maternal & Child Health Care: A practical manual for hospitals worldwide, published by MCAI in 2014 and provided free of charge to frontline health workers in public hospitals in low income countries.

 As of 2023, Southall continues to be a trustee of the MCAI.